BitBagCommerce/BitBagBible/README.md

 8. After you implement any new functional feature, write Behat scenario (Gherkin, `*.feature` file).
 9. When you're fixing a bug, it's recommended to write behat scenario first (TDD) to prove the fix works correctly.

-## OOP / Architecture #TODO
+## OOP / Architecture

-0. Make your code as simple as it's possible (follow single responsibility principle and KISS principle).
+0. Make your code as simple as it's possible (follow S.O.L.I.D. and KISS principles).
 1. Please use the Demeter Law to not to code trains as below:

 ```php
 $product->getVariants()->first()->getNextThing()->getNextThing()->ohNoImInTheTrain();
 ```

-2. Use interfaces for any core logic class implementation, especially Models and Services (so that you follow a single responsibility principle).
+2. Use interfaces for any core logic class implementation, especially when you create a plugin or bundle.
 3. Use `final` any time it is possible (in order to avoid infinite inheritance chain, in order to customize some parts use Decorator and Dependency Injection patterns).
 	- The only exception to this rule is only for a framework/library specific requirements.
 I.e Doctrine Entities cannot be final classes because of proxy classes existence.
-4. Be more careful when you think Singleton is something you need in the project.
-If it is you should go and rethink the code.
-5. Be careful with `static` statement, probably you will never need to use it.
-6. Use ADR pattern for controllers.
+4. Use ADR pattern for controllers.
 For instance, your controller should not extend any class and contain just an `__invoke` method.
 It should also be suffixed with `Action` keyword.

 ```php
 <?php